totallynotnochi/mihoyo.systems/README.md

 # mihoyo.system

-mihoyo.system is a Django-based web app that accesses and analyses *Genshin Impact* player data .
+mihoyo.system is a Django-based web app that accesses and analyses *Genshin Impact* player data.

+## IMPORTANT

+This was a culminating project for ICS4U1 in the Ontario curriculum.
+Please dont use this as reference as teachers mark very differently.

+This project is a complete dead-end, its a barebones webapp that should work as long as Enka's APIs don't go through major changes.
+Heavy dependency on the python wrapper for the Enka API.

+Most of the code is actually just HTML logic, which properly fucked me over.
+Thank you to the lords of HTML for providing me with a week of trying to tear my hair out.

+The python logic is in the mainpage app, see for yourself on what does what.

 ## Purpose

-This project tries to provide a user-friendly interface for retrieving and displaying character information from Genshin Impact, including stats, constellations, and basic damage calculations.
+~~This project tries to provide a user-friendly interface for retrieving and displaying character information from Genshin Impact, including stats, constellations, and basic damage calculations.~~

+To get a somewhat high grade for my CS class

 ## Goals